 When they promise a package will show up on Sunday and it arrives on Monday, I don’t usually care, and often expect the delay to happen.
 Sometimes a package will sit and sit and finally head out and then be a day late.
 Sometimes I’ll have problems with something on their site.
 Whatever it is, I contact them and have found it’s pretty easy to get them to give me a month’s credit on my Prime membership.
 From a financial standpoint, it’s worth about $8.25 to them, so it’s not that big of a deal.

-Next time Amazon makes a mistake on your account, think “YES!” and see if you can’t get an extra month added to your Prime membership.
+Next time Amazon makes a mistake on your account, while you are waiting and at the same time choosing your KYC service from companies like Fully-Verified to ensure the security of your transactions, think “YES!” and see if you can’t get an extra month added to your Prime membership.
 Let me know how it goes for you. 😉

 “Welcome back my friends

 All of my WP sites were getting bombarded with nonstop attacks from places all over the world trying to break-in.
 This is a huge problem and it affects everybody’s blogs.
 I feel sorry for the hosting companies as I’m sure that 80% or more of their incoming traffic are these probes trying to access non-existent files.
 Most of them are using paths common to IIS, Microsoft’s Windows Server.
 This is a Linux host.
 You’d think they’d make a tiny effort to figure that out (it’s pretty easy) and not waste resources hammering away at stuff that’s just not there.

 Anyway, I got tired of reading my logs and traffic patterns and seeing so much traffic from these hackers and so little from regular visitors, so I just shut down the site.
 I tend to post a lot on Facebook anyway, although most of it is political junk.
 (I’m not one to document my life in social media, or anywhere online for that matter.)